remidesjardins/bookstore_04/.swm/updatebookform.6j050pyi.sw.md

 # Form structure

-The form is defined in <SwmPath>[front-end/src/components/UpdateBookForm.vue](/front-end/src/components/UpdateBookForm.vue)</SwmPath>.
-It includes fields for ISBN, title, author, price, category, and summary.
+The form includes fields for ISBN, title, author, price, category, and summary.
 The form also has a submit button to update the book details.

 <SwmSnippet path="/front-end/src/components/UpdateBookForm.vue" line="5">